Skip to content

 Project Ideas

 1. Research and Presentation: Students can research other athletes who used their fame or position to make a difference in times of crisis.
-They could compare Gino Bartali to other figures (e.g., Jackie Robinson, Muhammad Ali), creating a presentation that explores how sports and social justice intersect.
+They could compare Gino Bartali to other figures (for example, Jackie Robinson, Muhammad Ali), creating a presentation that explores how sports and social justice intersect.

 2. Historical Fiction Project: Encourage students to write a short story or historical fiction piece set during World War II, inspired by Gino Bartali’s work with the resistance.
 They can create characters that Bartali might have encountered or helped, emphasizing moral choices and the risks taken by everyday heroes.